AndrewJByrne/andrewjbyrne.github.io/_posts/2014-3-3-Hello-World.md

 # Last Word #
-It turns out there is no good substitute than reading the instructions.
+It turns out there is no good substitute for reading the instructions.